geoffrey4444/lapack_fpe_test_macos/README.md

 There should be no floating-point exception, in which case the code prints the real part of the first eigenvalue found.
 If there is a floating-point exception, the code will terminate before printing any results.

+If you have any questions about this repo, please contact Geoffrey Lovelace (glovelace at fullerton dot edu).